Small business payroll guide for Canadian employers

 Here are your options for handling payroll:

-- Payroll service providers: outsource some or all payroll tasks to specialists.
-Full-service providers handle everything from calculations to remittances.
-Cost: varies by provider and services selected.
+- Payroll service providers: outsource some or all payroll tasks to specialists; full-service providers handle everything from calculations to remittances; cost varies by provider and services selected

-Making payroll simple for your business
+Simplify payroll for your Canadian business

 Payroll involves several moving parts: calculating pay, making deductions, meeting deadlines, and filing reports.
 It may seem complex at first, but it gets easier with the right approach.

-The right approach makes your payroll manageable.
 Payroll software automates calculations, tracks deadlines, and reduces the risk of errors.
 Working with an accountant or bookkeeper gives you expert support when you need it.
+If you're ready to simplify your payroll, try Xero and Get one month free.

 FAQs on small business payroll